Skip to Main Content

 Pearl

 A Var coast domaine producing rosé and red under the Côtes de Provence appellation since 1980, Domaine de la Sanglière holds a Pearl 3 Star Prestige rating for 2025.
-Winemakers Franck and Olivier Fabre oversee production from an address in Bormes-les-Mimosas, one of the Riviera hinterland's most serious wine communes, placing the estate within a peer set defined by terroir precision rather than volume.
+Winemakers Franck and Olivier Fabre oversee production from an address in Bormes-les-Mimosas, one of the Riviera hinterland's most serious wine communes, placing the estate within a comparable set defined by terroir precision rather than volume.

 Domaine de la Sanglière winery in Bormes-les-Mimosas, France